Why won’t my dog pee?! If your pooch is reluctant to pee, there could be many reasons. Some of the most common are:

 What’s more is that your pup could simply be temperature-sensitive and finds the cool nighttime breeze to be unbearable.
 Try going outside at night with your dog to provide comfort for it while it tries to pee.
 This may take some time getting used to, but eventually your dog should be able to go outside at night to pee once it gains some confidence.

 Since we’re talking about a newly adopted pet here, it’s best to get a professional opinion from a veterinarian.
-You never know what the root cause of this behaviour could be, so a vet’s diagnosis could save you time and frustration in the long run.
+You never know what the root cause of this behavior could be, so a vet’s diagnosis could save you time and frustration in the long run.

 Secondly, when your dog finally does decide to pee or poo outside, reward it well with lots of pats, positive vocal reinforcement, and treats.
 I know that this may seem impossible, but your pet has to go at some point, so spend a bit of extra time outside with your pet and consider how it takes in its surroundings when outside.